mustafaomar/DesignPatterns/README.md

 - **UI Libraries:** In GUI development, to create different types of elements (like buttons, windows, etc.) based on user actions or application state.

-Absolutely, here's a formatted section for your `README.md` file that covers the Observer Pattern implementation, its advantages, disadvantages, and use cases.
-You can copy and paste this directly into your `README.md`.

----

 ## 3) Observer Pattern

 ### Implementation Overview